Ojka91/element-core/README.md

 ### Running for first time

-If you just want to run the whole game for first time execute:
+If you just want to run the  game execute:
 ```
-make local-up-build
+make run
 ```

-If you don't want to build the container again just execute:
+If you want to rebuild do:
 ```
-make local-up
+make run-build
 ```

 You can run the project using